laravel/docs/csrf.md

 </form>
 ```

-The `Illuminate\Foundation\Http\Middleware\ValidateCsrfToken` [middleware](/docs/{{version}}/middleware), which is included in the `web` middleware group by default in your application, will automatically verify that the token in the request input matches the token stored in the session.
+The `Illuminate\Foundation\Http\Middleware\ValidateCsrfToken` [middleware](/docs/{{version}}/middleware), which is included in the `web` middleware group by default, will automatically verify that the token in the request input matches the token stored in the session.
 When these two tokens match, we know that the authenticated user is the one initiating the request.

 <a name="csrf-tokens-and-spas"></a>
 ### CSRF Tokens & SPAs